Main content | back to top

 LNG sold in long-term contracts

 Sakhalin Energy has agreements to supply LNG to Japan — the world’s largest market for LNG — South Korea and other markets for up to 20 years.
-About two-thirds of Sakhalin Energy’s LNG will be exported to nine buyers in Japan, with the remaining third going to South Korea and North America.
+About two-thirds of Sakhalin Energy’s LNG will be exported to nine buyers in Japan, with the remaining third going to South Korea and other countries in Asia-Pacific.
 LNG is used for heating and cooking in homes and to generate power.

 In March 2011, when a major earthquake and a subsequent tsunami shook Japan, Sakhalin Energy provided it with additional LNG supplies.